Škoda Superb: Third generation (B8, Typ 3V; 2015)

 The third generation Superb, based on the Volkswagen Group MQB platform also used by other Volkswagen Group cars, including the Volkswagen Passat (B8), Volkswagen Arteon, Volkswagen Tiguan Mk2, Volkswagen Tayron, Škoda Kodiaq, SEAT Tarraco and Audi Q3 Mk2, was unveiled in February 2015 at the 2015 Geneva Motor Show, with volume production intended to start in the middle of the year.
-The car was first previewed by concept car called Škoda Vision C that was debuted in 2014 Geneva Motor Show.
+The car was first previewed by a concept car called the Škoda Vision C that was debuted in the 2014 Geneva Motor Show.

 The new model is larger than the second generation.
 The Škoda Superb appeared in the Tour de France as a Referee car.

 The new generation of direct injection turbocharged engines consisting of four cylinder units, was to include five petrol engines ranging in size from 1.4 to 2.0 litres, and three diesels of 1.6 or 2.0 litres.
 The Superb 2.0 TSI 4x4 200 kW is currently Škoda's fastest production car, with a top speed drive by 249 km/h and acceleration of 0–100 km/h in 5.5 seconds.

 Dealer deliveries of the sedan began in June 2015, with the station wagon followed in September.

 In the United Kingdom, the trim levels available were named the 'S', 'SE', 'SE Technology', 'SE L Executive', 'SportLine' and 'Laurin & Klement', with Laurin & Klement being top of the range.
 As of 2016, price ranges from £19,060, to the most luxurious L&K trim with all equipment for £42,385.